MediaComem/biopocket/docs/PROJECT-MANAGEMENT.md

   * Happens at the end of each **Sprint** with the **Scrum Master** and **Development Team**.
   * The work done during the **Sprint** is reviewed for continuous improvement: What went well?
 What could be improved?

 ## User Story Workflow

 Each story will go through all of these steps from conception to release in production.

+You can see these workflow columns in the [Kanban board][kanban] of our project management tool.

 <table>
   <thead>